TomatenKuchenDEV/docs/docs/custom-bot/general.md

 You can also run different bots alongside the TomatenKuchen custom bot by using its token multiple times.
 Do note however that we cannot provide support for this and it may cause problems with interactions, like slash commands or buttons.

+## Pricing {#payment}

+The first custom bot is free for every user, you can use it as long as you want without any costs - do note however that we cannot guarantee the availability and may delete bots on inactive or spam servers.

+Because custom bots consume a lot of resources a second bot can only be created in exceptional cases.

 ## Setup {#setup}

 To create a custom bot, simply open the [custom bot dashboard](https://tomatenkuchen.com/dashboard/custom) and click on "Create".